nepa/sotc-rest-api/README.md

 With a new REST API, we are now striving to achieve better access to the publicly available data.
 Interested parties are invited to join the project and build their own applications based on our API.
 The document at hand describes the internal architecture, setup and usage of the SotC REST API.
 A comprehensive developer's guide for the project is available on the Sound of the City website.

+Additionally, we provide a [Sound of the City Dashboard](https://github.com/nepa/sotc-dashboard) that serves as a monitoring tool and statistics analyzer for our media service.

 ## Architecture

 First of all, a rewrite rule in `.htaccess` will redirect all REST requests to `index.php`.
 The API will then create a new `Request` object and parse all parameters that are relevant to processing the request (e.g. URL path and arguments).
 Afterwards, the request will be passed to `handleRequest()` in the `Dispatcher` class.